hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

 + Why the back-propagated gradient blows up
   + starting a trajectory within an attractor: small changes on initialization makes no difference to where the result end up
-  + stating exactly on the boundary: tiny changes could mak ea hugh difference
+  + stating exactly on the boundary: tiny changes could make enough difference
   + Example of trajectory of gradients (see diagram)
     + two attractor states
     + vanishing gradient: end up the same point if starting within the blue/ping basin of attraction $\to$ no idea where it starts
     + exploding gradient:
       + starting point very close to the boundary btw blue and pink
-      + a tiny difference at start point results in huge different where the dynamic system ends up
+      + a tiny difference at start point $\to$ huge difference where the dynamic system ends up

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture7/lec7.pdf" ismap target="_blank">